Luigian/Push_Swap/README.md

 * To perform these operations i have two stacks, the first one known as "A" will contain the to-sort array, and the second known as "B" will be an empty stack in wich i was able to push elements from "A" as part of the sorting process.

 <img src="resources/images/ps_operations.png" width="1000">

+## My approach for arrays of less than 6 elements

+As they say: "The key to a successful ft_printf is a well-structured and good extensible code", so i try to give me the time to understand how the true printf worked to be prepared for the battle and this is the summary of what I did: